safiyu/scriptex/README.md

 ## Security

 Username and password can be passed through env variables.
 If not passed, then the default values will be used {username: admin, password: scriptex}

-To avoid brut force attack, 3 invalid logins in 30 mins will block the IP for 10 hours.
+To avoid brut force attack, 3 invalid logins in 30 mins window will block the IP for 10 hours.

 ## Installation